 Final Stop, Snowshoe Mountain

-Speaking of snowshoes, glad I didn’t need them for this trip.
-Despite the high altitude, snow has melted sooner on this side of the state.
-So it was mostly dry, with lingering snow on the north side of the mountains.
+Speaking of snowshoes, I was glad I didn’t need them for this trip.
+Despite the high altitude, most snow has melted on this side of the state.
+It turned out mostly dry, with lingering patches north of the mountains.

-Even though Snowshoe Mountain was only four miles away, it’s the 1600′ drop that made it feel much farther.
-So first, we went down the steep west side along the fence.
-Then we picked up the road that led us down to Olallie Creek.
+Snowshoe Mountain was only four miles away, but the 1600′ drop had made it feel farther.
+From the fence, we first dropped onto the steep west slope.
+We then picked up the road and walked down to Olallie Creek.

 See more trip photos here.